-Thermodynamic equilibrium calculations were made to predict the speciation of the ash-forming elements as a function of temperature for both oxidizing and reducing conditions.
-The advanced thermodynamic modeling was performed using the software package Factsage, version 6.4[16].
+Thermodynamic equilibrium calculations were made to predict the speciation of the ash-forming elements as a function of temperature for) at both oxidizing and reducing conditions.
+The advanced thermodynamic modeling was performed using the software package Factsage, version 6.4[17].
 A tailor-made thermodynamic database was used for the calculations.
-The data for the gas phase and the stoichiometric solid phases of the elements C-H-O-N-S-Cl-Na-K-Zn-Pb-Ca-Mg-Fe-Al-Si-P-Ti-Co-Cr-Cu-Mn-Sb-Sn were taken from the FACT Pure substance database in the Factsage software.
-It was assumed that N_2 was the only stable nitrogen compound as the formation of NO_x compounds in biomass combustion is strongly dependent on kinetics and N-speciation in the fuel.
-A multicomponent molten salt phase including $NaCl-KCl-Na_2SO_4-K_2SO_4-Na_2CO_3-K_2CO_3$ was also included together with corresponding solid solutions [17].
+The data for the gas phase and the stoichiometric solid phases of the elements C-H-O-N-S-CI-Na-K-Zn-Pb-Ca-Mg-Fe-Al-Si-P-Ti-Co-Cr-Cu-Mn-Sb-Sn were taken from the FACT Pure substancedatabase in the Factsage software.
+It was assumed that N2 was the only stable nitrogen compound as the formation of NO_x compounds in biomass combustion is strongly dependent on kinetics and N-speciation in the fuel.
+A multicomponent molten salt phase including NaCI- $KCI-Na_2SO_4-K_2SO_4-Na_2CO_3-K_2CO_3$ was also included together with corresponding solid solutions [18].
 A molten silicate/slag phase is available in the thermodynamic databases in Factsage but was excluded due to calculational limitations.
 All condensed silicate phases are therefore considered as stoichiometric phases in the current calculations.

 The main fuel studied in the present report is SRF (solid recovered fuel).
-SRF is mainly the non-recoverable paper, plastics and textiles fractions from MSW that has been shredded and dehydrated for incineration.
 The chemical composition of the fuel is given in table 2.
-It was based on the chemical composition of a SRF fuel that has been burned in an BFB (Bubbling Fluidized Bed) plant in Anjalankoski, Finland operated by Stora Enso.
+It was based on the chemical composition of a SRF fuel that has been burned in an BFB plant in Anjalankoski operated by Stora Enso.